Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 respectively, where $\Pos{e_1}{e_2}{o} = \Pos{e_1}{o}{o} - \Pos{e_2}{o}{o}$ is the vector joining the origins of the two edges \cite{ericson_real-time_2004}.
 If the distance between the two closest points is non-zero, the two edges are skew.
 The projection of the centre of mass onto $E_1$ and $E_2$ is given by

 respectively.

 \textbf{C.1.
-Parallel Edge Lines} Similar to how points $\Pos{q}{o}{o}$ and $\Pos{r}{o}{o}$ were selected in the other scenarios, the objective is to select points such that the distance between the centre of mass of the object and the line vector joining the two points is minimized, to maximize the odds of sampling a stable pose.
+Parallel Edge Lines} Similar to previous scenarios, the objective is to select points such that the distance between the object centre of mass and the line joining the two points is minimized, to increase the odds of sampling a stable pose.